jainiljakasaniya/CourseTrack/README.md

 - #### Node - [Download & Install Node.js](https://nodejs.org/en/download)
 - #### PostgreSQL - [Download & Install PostgreSQL](https://www.postgresql.org/download/)

-## Project Dependencies

-   - bcrypt: 5.1.0
-   - cookie-parser: 1.4.6
-   - dotenv: 16.0.3
-   - dotenv-safe: 8.2.0
-   - express: 4.18.2
-   - http-errors: 2.0.0
-   - joi: 17.9.0
-   - jsonwebtoken: 9.0.0
-   - morgan: 1.10.0
-   - pg: 8.10.0
-   - swagger-jsdoc: 6.2.8
-   - swagger-ui-express: 4.6.2

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your.env file, which will be placed in the root directory.
+To run this project, you will need to add the environment variables which is listed in .env.example file to your .env file, which will be placed in the .config/ directory.

-`DATABASE_USER`

-`DATABASE_HOST`

-`DATABASE_NAME`

-`DATABASE_PASSWORD`

-`DATABASE_PORT`

-`TOKEN_SECRET_KEY`

 ## Run Project Locally